The Studio Progression Graduate Students

 - Interior Architecture students are preferencing IARC studios, and Architecture students ARCH.

-- Students prioritize ARCH choices in the top 5 (if Architecture) or IARC choices in the top 3 (if Interior Architecture).
+- Students will likely prioritize ARCH choices in the top 3 (if Architecture) or IARC choices in the top 3 (if Interior Architecture).

 - If selecting studio choices within their major, students prioritize ARCH choices in the top 5 (if Architecture) or IARC choices in the top 3 (if Interior Architecture).